Couchers-org/couchers/site/markdown/contributors/new-developer.md

 ## How to get help

-Check first the documentation in the [//docs](https://github.com/Couchers-org/couchers/tree/develop/docs).
+Check first the documentation in the [//docs](https://github.com/Couchers-org/couchers/tree/develop/docs) folder.
 If this doesn't answer your question, open a GitHub issue and ask there, we'll be more than happy to help.